 Please do not travel if you or anyone in your household feels unwell or has any Covid-19 symptoms: cough, fever, loss of smell and/or taste or has been required to self-isolate.
 If this is the case, please contact Clare on 07792385134 as soon as possible.

+If there is more than one household staying, we ask that you maintain social distancing between your households within the hostel at all times.
 Please also help to keep our wider community safe and remember to socially distance when out and about in the area.

 And finally…. but of equal importance, we ask that you enjoy your visit, stay safe and alert, and delight in all the opportunities that are available to you in this wonderful part of the Peak District.